Johnwillliam/appointments/README.md

 _show_

 *   Button text to show the results for the selected.
-Default: “Show available times”
+Default: “Filter”
-*   Example: [app_services show=”Show available times”]
+*   Example: [app_services show=”Filter”]

 _description_